Biomechanical consequences of cervical spondylectomy versus corpectomy

 Digital Object Identifier (DOI)

 Doǧan, Şeref; Baek, Seungwon; Sonntag, Volker K.H.; and Crawford, Neil R., "Biomechanical consequences of cervical spondylectomy versus corpectomy" (2008).
-Neurobiology.
+Translational Neuroscience.
 794.